rexresearch

 lobe epileptics and experienced meditators claim to hear the

 ‘voice of God’.
-Bental suggests this phenomena is due to a simple
+Bental suggests this phenomena is due to a

-and language recognition, remains active during meditation and
+speech and language recognition, remains active during

-seizure.
-Restriction of sensory information causes the brocca to
+meditation and seizure.
+Restriction of sensory information

-misjudge the internal voice as one generated by external stimuli.
+causes the brocca to misjudge the internal voice as one

-This misinterpretation can lead the individual to confuse their
+the individual to confuse their internal monologue with the

-internal monologue with the voice of an external entity.
+voice of an external entity.
+Occurrence during meditation or

-could lead the individual to believe they are hearing the voice of
+believe they are hearing the voice of God, especially in

-to religious language, specifically religious terms and icons.”
+language, specifically religious terms and icons.”

 Not all limbic hyper-activation is the result of temporal lobe